 Request Your Chart Notes

 If you visited an Emergency Room, your visit will be billed as a “level of service.”
 There are 5 levels that are billed.
 Level 1 represents the lowest level of service and Level 5 the highest, and the difference in service levels could mean thousands of dollars in fees.
-While hospitals establish their own procedures for deeming their levels, they are required to, upon your request, to provide you with the explanation as to how your level was determined.
+While hospitals establish their own procedures for deeming their levels, they are required to, upon your request, provide you with the explanation as to how your level was determined.
 Obtaining a copy of your physician notes is one way to help you understand how your level was determined.

 Submit an Appeal